afewell/ovathetap/README.md

 ```
 - The Tanzu Package Repository should reconcile before proceeding
 - Prepare for cert-manager installation
-  - Cert-manager will be automatically installed as part of the TAP installation.
-But we want it to use a custom issuer based on our CA certificate.
+  - Cert-manager is automatically installed as part of the TAP installation.
+But we want it to use a custom issuer based on our CA certificate prior to installation.
 So here we will preinstall the tanzu package for cert manager per https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.4/tap/cert-manager-install.html
 ```sh
 # Determine the tanzu package version number for cert-manager in your tap installation
 tanzu package available list cert-manager.tanzu.vmware.com -n tap-install | grep -o '[0-9]*\.[0-9]*\.[0-9]*'